farhan-hafizh/farhan-hafizh/README.md

-- 👋 Hi, I’m @farhan-hafizh
+- 👋 Hi, I’m Farhan Novyan Hafizh
 - 👀 I’m interested in Backend
 - 🌱 I’m currently learning fullstack with React and Go
 - 📫 You can reach me on my lnkedin <a href="https://www.linkedin.com/in/farhan-hafizh-5209ab148/">Here</a>